 • Red onion: thinly sliced red onion add a sharp flavour to this salad.
 For a milder flavour they can be substituted for thinly sliced shallots.

 Thai red chilies are what give this thai mango salad a nice kick of heat.
 I like adding 1 chili for a nice 6/10 level of heat, but feel free to add more or less depending on how spicy you like things.
-If you aren’t able to find Thai red chilies you can use a red serrano chili instead which has a milder level of heat or alternatively you can stir 1/2 teaspoon of red chili flakes into the dressing if you do not have fresh chilies.
+If you aren’t able to find Thai red chilies you can use a red serrano chili instead which has a milder level of heat or alternatively you can stir 1/2 teaspoon of red pepper flakes or chili powder into the dressing if you do not have fresh chilies.

 Thai Mango Salad